lshays/pokerGame/README.md

 This is a texas holdem pokergame written in python.
 The game is very buggy right now, but somewhat functional.

-This was my first attempt at using python sockets to make a multiplayer game.
-As of now it has been tested using separate terminals with localhost.

 *** Warning, code is a mess ***

 CURRENT KNOWN ISSUES: